Arm opening oven. Gas vs electric oven

 Here are some of the cheapest gas deals on our database for QLD.
 These estimated annual costs are based on the Australian Gas Network in Brisbane and yearly gas usage of 6,842MJ, but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest estimated cost.
 This table includes products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-So what’s the cost difference between both types of oven?
-Canstar Blue has calculated below to see what you could be paying on average each year per oven type.
+Canstar Blue has calculated the cost differences, showing you what you could be paying on average each year per type of oven.

 ← Mobile/tablet users, scroll sideways to view full table →

-- How much does your provider charge for gas vs electricity
+• How much your provider charges for gas vs electricity

-Chances are, you aren’t cooking consistently for an hour a day for five days a week, and there really isn’t much difference in the amount energy each oven uses, but rather the price of that fuel in market at the time.
+Chances are, you aren’t cooking consistently for an hour a day for five days a week, and there isn’t much difference in the amount of energy each oven uses, but rather the price of fuel in the market at the time.

 Should I buy an electric or gas oven?